• 12/07/2022

 This mental work is an achievement in and of itself as you grow into a more empowered individual.
 Now, it’s time to embark on the actual decluttering process.

-Many systems exist for ruthless decluttering, such as the KonMari method or the Minimalist’s Game.
+Many systems exist for ruthless decluttering, such as the KonMari method or the 30-Day Minimalism Game, made famous by The Minimalists.
 Some choose to set a deadline or make it a party — turn on some mood lighting and a playlist to pump you up.
 These are options, but if you don’t want to follow a set format, here is a simple yet decisive method:

-1. Hold up every item: No need to separate clothes and accessories into categories if you don’t want to.
+- Hold up every item: No need to separate clothes and accessories into categories if you don’t want to.
 Ensure you aren’t holding multiple pieces at a time.
-Every article deserves individual attention.
+Every piece deserves individual attention.

-2. Analyze it with your intention and guiding questions: If you need to, actually ask that dress, “Do you match my personal style?”
-To be even more ruthless, sort out any item that fails any of your guiding questions.
+- Analyze it with your intention and guiding questions: If you need to, ask that dress, “Do you match my personal style?”
+To be even more ruthless, sort out any item that fails to pass your guiding questions.

-3. Pick a home for the item: Many opt to make piles — keep, sell, donate, gift or discard.
+- Pick a home for the item: Many individuals make piles — keep, sell, donate, gift or discard.
 Feel free to create your own that fits your unique situation.
 Once everything is in piles, it’s time to store them or send them to their new homes.

-It might be tough to get rid of an item someone gifted you or something you spent a lot of time or money to obtain.
-Maybe there’s a t-shirt that holds a lot of memories.
-Also, let’s not forget the one — or several — items that may be lingering to act as a motivator for a fitness journey.
+It might be tough to eliminate an item someone gifted you or something you spent a lot of time or money to obtain.
+Maybe there’s a shirt that holds a lot of memories.
+Also, let’s not forget the one — or several — items that may be lingering to motivate a fitness journey.

 Crafting Closets Consciously

 You may have to go through this process a couple of times.
-Decluttering is like working a muscle — the more it’s practiced, the more honed the skill.
-That’s why it’s essential to be strong during the declutter and after.
+Decluttering is like working a muscle — the more it’s practiced, the more you hone the skill.
+At first, That’s why it’s essential to be strong during the decluttering process and after.

 Cleansing your closet may feel like a one-time event, but it’s about continued maintenance.
 That persistent, intentional mindset you created going in will stick with you.
 Here are some ways your mind might shift:

-Decluttering any physical space could foster a quieter, less cluttered mental space.
-This benefit will show itself over time, making you even more selective about your clothing.
+Decluttering any physical space could foster better mental health with decreased stress and anxiety levels.
+This benefit will show itself over time, making you even more selective about

 Look at your closet — every item has earned a spot through a rigorous process.
-Now, mornings won’t seem so ridden with anxiety that you’ll be able to easily pick something evocative of your personal style.
+Now, mornings won’t seem so ridden with anxiety that you can easily pick something that matches your current style.

 Subscribe to Our Weekly Newsletter